 Hamad Ghazle, Director Diagnostic Medical Sonography Program

-Dive deeper into the different disciplines of sonography – including abdominal, obstetrical, small parts examination, and more – as you further your understanding of ultrasound technology.
+Dive deeper into the different disciplines of sonography – including abdominal, obstetrical, gynecological, small parts examination, and much more – as you further your understanding of ultrasound technology.

 The diagnostic medical sonography certificate is an 18-month program that includes a clinical internship.
-The program, which focuses on various abdominal, gynecological, obstetrical, and small parts examinations including certain vascular studies, has been formulated to meet and exceed the objectives of the Joint Review Committee on Education in Diagnostic Medical Sonography of the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-It is designed to produce competent, compassionate, and responsible ultrasound professionals and leaders.
+The program – which focuses on various abdominal, gynecological, obstetrical, and small parts examinations including certain vascular studies – has been designed to meet and exceed the objectives of the Joint Review Committee on Education in Diagnostic Medical Sonography of the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+It was created to produce competent, compassionate, and responsible ultrasound professionals and leaders.
 The certificate is available to all registered allied health practitioners as well as to those holding an associate or bachelor’s degree in a relevant discipline.
-The certificate includes lectures and course work integrated with a clinical internship.
-Dependent on the previous degree, certain prerequisite courses may be required prior to enrollment.
+The program includes lectures and course work integrated with a clinical internship.
+Dependent on a student’s previous degree, certain prerequisite courses may be required prior to enrollment.
 Required prerequisite courses include one year of anatomy and physiology with laboratories and one year of college or general physics with laboratories.

 Graduates earning the certificate will:

 gain a thorough working knowledge of ultrasound scanning techniques;

 be skilled in the operation of ultrasound instrumentation and laboratory equipment;

 acquire the proper manner in working with patients; and